yv-sb-repo-tests/saranshaga/content/contact.md

     weight: 5
 layout: contact
 ---

-To get in touch fill the form below.
+Thanks for your interest, to get in touch please fill the form below.